oscarveral/problem/README.md

 ## Current sources.

-As each problem is obtained by parsing program arguments, each problem source needs to a string pattern to be able to parse problems for that source.
+As each problem is obtained by parsing program arguments, each problem source needs a string pattern to be able to parse problems for that source.

 * Advent of Code (advent-of-code:yyyy-dd-pp)